-Transportation is not an included service component of this DVR Service Provider Agreement.
+Transportation is not an included service component of this Agreement.
 However, the Service Provider may elect to provide transportation to DVR consumers in connection with providing the included service components of this Agreement at the Service Provider's own cost, convenience, and risk.
 If a Service Provider elects to provide this type of transportation to DVR consumers, the Service Provider shall maintain a commercial or business automobile liability insurance policy against any claim(s) which might occur in providing transportation to DVR consumers.
 Minimum coverage shall be a combined single limit of one million dollars (\$1,000,000).
+The Service Provider shall require the same minimum insurance requirements, as listed above, of all its contractors, and subcontractors.
 The Service Provider may not charge DVR for providing transportation to DVR consumers under this Agreement.

-This Agreement does not prohibit a Service Provider with a transportation division, from providing otherwise allowable transportation services under a separate agreement or authorization with DVR.
+This Agreement does not prohibit a Service Provider with a transportation division from providing otherwise allowable transportation services under a separate agreement i.e., with a county, a Managed Care Organization, or an IRIS consultant for a common consumer, or a separate authorization with DVR.